-Three in-class exams (closed book) will be given during the course of the semester.
+Four in-class exams (closed book) will be given during the course of the semester.
 Each of these exams will consist of a combination of multiple choice questions (conceptual and numerical) and open-ended numerical problems for which the students are expected to show all the work (math steps).
-I will not drop any exam grade.
+I will drop the lowest exam grade.